-Accident reports can be used to help The Head of Health & Safety and Compliance to identify trends and areas for improvement.
+Accident reports can be used to help the Senior Children's Manager to identify trends and areas for improvement.
 They also could help to identify training or other needs and may be useful for insurance or investigative purposes.
-The Head of Health & Safety and Compliance tracks the accident records.
+The Senior Children's Manager tracks the accident records.
 This policy will be reviewed annually.